 Like most everything else, this won’t happen on its own and it won’t be easy.
 But it’s well worth the effort.
 You’ve got your “why.”
 Now, find your “who.”

 George Grombacher is the Chief Community Officer of Money Alignment Academy, as well as the host of the Money Savage podcast.
 He works to help people lead happier and more contented lives, with a special focus on money.
-George’s previous articles for HumbleDollar were Castles in the Air, Taking Advantage and What I Value.
+George’s previous articles were Castles in the Air, Taking Advantage and What I Value.
 Follow him on Twitter @GLGrombacher.